CraigGo/Portfolio/Python for Data Science/README.md

-**Project 2:** was a team exercise using Python in Jupyter Notebooks to provide some characteristics on Graduate Student Success.
-Libraries used were numpy, pandas, matplotlib, seaborn, plotly
+**Project 2:** Project 2 was a team project using Python in a Jupyter Notebook using numpy, pandas, matplotlib, seaborn, and plotly.
+The research questions were centered in the following areas: Degree choices, earnings, employment, university expenses, faculty, and geographical distribution.
+The U.S. Department of Education dataset was used (3,600 variables & over 15,000 rows) to examine these questions.
+(Note: Statistical validation of the questions were not performed.)

 **Topics included:**